ScrPzz/reddit_gender_classifier/README.md

-# reddit_gender_classifier
+# Reddit gender classifier.

-A simple gender classifier based on reddit comments dataset
+A simple gender classifier based on reddit comments dataset.
+Multiple machine learning methods are used and the best performing one is selected.

 15/09: submitted the solution on Kaggle: .903 accuracy on the test_set.